Use Intune to remediate vulnerabilities identified by Microsoft Defender for Endpoint

 - Require Attention alerts the admin to the threat when there's no suitable recommendation to provide.

-Within Microsoft Defender ATP, a vulnerability for an app named Contoso Media Player v4 is discovered and an admin creates a security task to update that app.
+A Microsoft Defender for Endpoint scan identifies a vulnerability for an app named Contoso Media Player v4, and an admin creates a security task to update that app.
 The Contoso Media player is an unmanaged app that was deployed with Intune.

 This security task appears in the Intune console with a status of Pending:

 The Intune admin selects the security task to view details about the task.
-The admin then selects Accept, which updates the status in Intune, and in ATP to be Accepted.
+The admin then selects Accept, which updates the status in Intune, and in Defender for Endpoint to be Accepted.

 The admin then remediates the task based on the guidance provided.
 The guidance varies depending on the type of remediation that's needed.
 When available, remediation guidance includes links that open relevant panes for configurations in Intune.